eurohlam/archery-logbook/README.md

 ## Overview

-This is a springboot based REST API that helps to build a back-end for [Archery Logbook Project](https://roundkick.nz/)
+This is a springboot based REST API that helps to build a back-end for [Archer's Log Book](https://roundkick.nz/) project

 ## Project

-This API is a part of a free project [Archery Logbook](https://roundkick.nz/).
+This API is a part of a free project [Archer's Log Book](https://roundkick.nz/).
 Archery Logbook helps archers to manage their scores, bows and overall progress.

 ## How to build